Makuuchi: Demotion from ōzeki

 If he wins ten or more bouts in this tournament, he is restored to ōzeki for the following tournament.
 However, if he fails to win ten or more bouts, he is treated just like any other wrestler in any further attempts at being promoted back to ōzeki.
 This system has been in place since the Nagoya Tournament of 1969.
-Since that time, six wrestlers have managed an immediate return to ōzeki: Mienoumi, Takanonami, Musōyama, Tochiazuma (who managed it on two occasions), Tochinoshin and Takakeishō.
+Since that time, seven wrestlers have managed an immediate return to ōzeki: Mienoumi, Takanonami, Musōyama, Tochiazuma (who managed it on two occasions), Tochinoshin, Takakeishō and Aonishiki.
+Three others–Kaiketsu, Terunofuji and Kirishima–failed to secure ten wins after their first ōzeki demotion, but eventually returned to the ōzeki rank.

 Mitakeumi is the only wrestler to be demoted from ōzeki after three consecutive losing records instead of two.
 He entered the July 2022 basho at kadoban status, but withdrew in the middle of the tournament after a stablemate tested positive for COVID-19.
 Under the Sumo Association's COVID protocols at the time, Mitakeumi's ōzeki rank and kadoban status were extended to the following tournament in September, where he sustained another losing record and was subsequently demoted.

-Benefits of being an ōzeki
+Benefits of being an

-In addition to a salary increase, there are a number of perks associated with reaching ōzeki rank:
+In addition to a salary increase, there are a number of perks associated with reaching rank: